 In addition to declines, there is another phenomenon that concerns scientists.
-In some areas, frogs are developing deformities that range from missing to extra limbs.
-This has been attributed to some of the same processes believed to be effecting declines (e.g., UV-B radiation; Ankley 1996-1997), but natural causes like trematodes have also been identified (Sessions 1996-1997).
+In some areas, frogs are developing deformities that range from missing to extra limbs (Lannoo 2008).
+This has been attributed to some of the same processes believed to be effecting declines (e.g., UV-B radiation; Ankley 1997), but natural causes like trematodes have also been identified (Sessions 1997).
 Deformities were not believed to be an issue in the Sierra Nevada until Pacific treefrogs with unnaturally shortened femurs (brachymelia) were found in Sequoia and Yosemite National Parks (Cowman et al. 2002).

 Air pollutants may also be cause for concern.
 Jennings (1996) reported a conversation with T. Cahill stating that studies by the Crocker Nuclear Laboratory have noticed that the pattern of recent frog extinctions in the southern Sierra Nevada corresponds to the patterns of highest concentrations of exhaust pollutants from automobiles.
 Nitrates and nitrites are associated with automobile pollution.
-Marco et al. (1999) found some amphibian larvae sensitive to elevated nitrite and nitrate concentrations.
+Marco et al. (1999) found that Rana pretiosa and Ambystoma gracile larvae were sensitive to nitrite and nitrate levels allowable in Environmental Protection Agency (EPA) established drinking water concentrations for these chemicals.
 The effects increased with both concentration and time.